1. Clean Air Zones

 Forming a Transport Group ensures the viability of new services before changes, to transport provision and car ownership, are made on the ground.
 This allows a combination of private cars to be 'traded-in' for a combination of alternatives, and avoids paying for both at the same time.
 A smart contract is programmed, linking blockchain tokens which are tagged to each of the components required:

 Members of a Transport Group can invest in their own new services by selling their cars to auto-traders for TGT, which the traders buy from the Transport Group, see Diagram 1 below.
 This avoids the 'carbon rebound effect', where the money saved by owning fewer cars might otherwise be used for carbon intensive activities, such as air travel.
-The overall effect is for members of the Transport Group to collectively shift the money, which is currently trapped by their private cars, to the development of shared alternatives.
+The members of a Transport Group collectively shift the money, which is currently trapped by their combined private cars, to the development of a combination of shared alternatives that meet the same needs.
 All of this can be done online before changes, to car ownership or transport provision, are made on the ground.
 It avoids a transition period during which new services co-exist with the private cars of target users, a problem that increases costs and presents a barrier to change.

 Diagrams